 Conflicts of Duty and Interest

-We recognise that, in certain circumstances, conflicts can arise between GAIN Capital - FOREX.com UK Ltd., its directors and employees and other related group companies and associates.
+We recognise that, in certain circumstances, conflicts can arise between GAIN Capital UK Limited, its directors and employees and other related group companies and associates.
 To prevent and minimise the risk of such conflicts giving rise to a risk of damage to the interests of our clients we have adopted a number of internal systems, procedures and controls, as follows:

 - Personal account dealing restrictions for all employees and associates